mahermassoud/deblur-testing/notes.md

 - google torque examples
 - screen / tmux for running mutliple different shells
 - run unit tests on new environment-- figure out how to do on terminal

+# Notes 5/6/18
+modify ranalysis so you can run it on different trim lengths